-Lee Joon Gi Offered Lead Role In Korean Remake Of ‘Criminal Minds’, Reunites With ‘Moon Lovers: Scarlet Heart Ryeo’ Co-Star IU During Concert In Taiwan
+Lee Joon Gi Offered Lead Role In Korean Remake Of ‘Criminal Minds,’ Reunites With ‘Moon Lovers: Scarlet Heart Ryeo’ Co-Star IU During Concert In Taiwan

 Meanwhile, prior to Criminal Minds, Lee Joon Gi has been quite busy with various projects.
 Recently, the actor appeared in Lotte Duty Free’s web drama series, 7 First Kisses, alongside other top Hallyu Stars.
 Lee Joon Gi dazzled fans as a sophisticated tech billionaire who vies for Min Soo Jin’s first kiss.

 Lee Joon Gi is also going to have his Hollywood debut as a supporting role in the upcoming sci-fi action movie Resident Evil: The Final Chapter.
-The actor will play Umbrella Corporation’s Commander Lee, a black belter in Taekwondo.
-Lee Joon Gi will act alongside Hollywood stars Milla Jovovich, Ali Larter, Ruby Rose, William Levy, Eoin Macken, Rola and Iain Glen.
+The actor will play Umbrella Corporation’s Commander Lee, who has a black belt in Taekwondo.
+Lee Joon Gi will act alongside Hollywood stars Milla Jovovich, Ali Larter, Ruby Rose, William Levy, Eoin Macken, Rola, and Iain Glen.
 The movie is set to premiere on January 27, 2017, in the U.S.

-Despite his busy schedule, Lee Joon Gi still managed to show his support to his Moon Lovers: Scarlet Heart Ryeo co-star IU during her 24 Steps: One, Two, Three, Four solo concert in Taiwan last January 7.
+Despite his busy schedule, Lee Joon Gi still managed to show his support to his Moon Lovers: Scarlet Heart Ryeo co-star IU during her “24 Steps: One, Two, Three, Four” solo concert in Taiwan last January 7.
 Fans were treated to an unexpected surprise when Lee Joon Gi suddenly came out dramatically on stage after IU’s heartfelt performance.
 Fans were quick to recognize Lee Joon Gi despite being covered with a black cloak.

-Fans went gaga when IU and Lee Joon Gi re-enacted the heartbreaking rain scene from the historical drama. showcasing their undeniable chemistry on and off the screen.
+Fans went gaga when IU and Lee Joon Gi re-enacted the heartbreaking rain scene from the historical drama, showcasing their undeniable chemistry on and off the screen.
 The pair ended the number with a tight hug.
 IU also thanked Lee Joon Gi for taking the time and effort to travel all the way from Korea just to be part of her special night.

 A video posted by 배우 이준기 a.k.a Actor JG !李準基 (@actor_jg) on

-Make sure to check back for more updates on Lee Joon Gi in Criminal Minds Korean Remake.
+Make sure to check back for more updates on Lee Joon Gi in the Korean remake of Criminal Minds.

 [Featured Image by Matt Roberts/Getty Images]